“You get called biased, in the police's pay.”

 The witness told the court that there were blood stains on the sole and toe of Joanna Yeates’s sock and on her finger nails.
 Her blood was found on her pink T-shirt and lilac bra, as well as on the sole of the toe of the one thick grey sock she was wearing on her left foot.
 (According to This Bristol, 19th October 2011, the sock belonged to Joanna’s boyfriend Greg Reardon.)

-Lindsay Lennen also confirmed that Joanna Yeates’s DNA was recovered from minute traces of blood found in the boot of the Renault Megane car belonging to his girlfriend that Vincent Tabak was driving on the night Joanna disappeared.
-Ms Lennen claimed that there was less than one in one billion chance that this was not Joanna’s blood.
+Lindsay Lennen also confirmed that Joanna Yeates’s DNA was recovered from minute traces of blood found in the boot of the Renault Megane car allegedly belonging to his girlfriend that Vincent Tabak was allegedly driving on the night Joanna disappeared.
+Lindsay Lennen claimed that there was less than one in one billion chance that this was not Joanna’s blood.